oskarengstrom/sage-ui/src/components/Section/Section.md

 # Section

-Looks in theme to automatically add x-padding and background color
+Looks in theme to automatically add x-padding and background color.

+_Warning: produces 2 elements; an outer section and an inner div.
+Restprops are spread on the inner div, and some keyword props are sent to the outer section (like id, className, as, background and backgroundColor)._

 These are the theme keys it uses: